tricorder-observability/Starship/.github/DOC.md

 * `linters` stores individual linters configuration files for super linter **NOTE** All configuration files are hidden files `.<filename>`, us `ls -a` or `ls -A` to list.
-* `super-linter.env` has the environment variables that enable/disable
+* `super_linter.env` has the environment variables that enable/disable
   individual linters of super-linters.
 The file could be placed elsewhere, but the current path is a canonical location shared between local environment and GitHub action: